-Food waste is a major issue throughout the world.
-Here in Sydney, people experience hunger whilst thousands of kilos of perfectly good food is thrown out every day.
+Here in Sydney, people are hungry while thousands of kilos of good food is thrown out every day.

-During lockdown in 2021, our food rescue rose to 8 tonnes per week!
-The food we rescue at our Addi Road Food Pantry and Food Relief Hub is made available to some of the most vulnerable people in our community.
+The food we rescue is made available to some of the most vulnerable people in our community at our Addi Road Food Pantry and Food Relief Hub.
 This includes people experiencing homelessness and unemployment, single-parents, students, those on low incomes and others who find themselves struggling to put enough food on the table.

 The War on Waste (WOW!)
-Food Inner West initiative was supported by NSW EPA as part of Waste Less, Recycle More.
+Food Inner West initiative is supported by NSW EPA.

 Food Rescue Alliance

-We work better together so we connect up with the many community service organisations across the Sydney who provide daily food relief for individuals and families.
+We collaborate the many community service organisations across the Sydney who provide daily food relief for their communities.

 The Inner West Food Rescue Alliance, set up by Addi Road, determines ways that we can all work together to recover more surplus food, share equipment and resources and reach more people in need.